WilliamL02/PHM_PROJECT_LAGUETTE_BHOWANEEDIN/README.md

      git clone https://github.com/WilliamL02/PHM_PROJECT_LAGUETTE_BHOWANEEDIN
      ```

-3. Change into the project directory:
+3. Change into the project directory

 4. Open the project in your preferred IDE:
    - *Visual Studio Code:*